 Maybe someone insulted Stan by calling him stolid and Rory is defending his honor?
 Cause Rory can in no way be called stolid….

-markyakes Premium Member 12 months ago
+markyakes Premium Member about 1 year ago

 Stolid: calm, dependable, and showing little emotion or animation.